Hellblazer/Prime-Mover/README.md

 Once this is done, the PrimeMover byte code transformation will run incrementally as you edit your code.
 When you run your unit tests (and you have them, right ;) ) they will run as transformed PrimeMover simulations.

 For an example of this, please see the "demo" module's pom.xml in this project.
+## Important Note!
+If you want to run the Prime Mover plugin integrated into your IDE, note thate your Maven IDE integration has to meet the same requirements to run Prime Mover - i.e. JVM 20+ and "--enable-preview".
+Exactly how to accomplish this varies by IDE and even operating system.
+When Java 21 arrives this September, then the requirement for JVM 21 will remain as Project Loom is GA in 21.